alashtal/Balls_and_a_Maze/README.md

 based on them being done or not OR helps them to find things to add to their to-do list, meaning gives them time to think in hypnotizing jumping balls.  ¯\_(ツ)_/¯.

 ## UX (User Experience) :book:
- This website is desigened to be responsive on a range of devices which is smooth to navigate for potential people seeking a to-do app or fun way for spacing out and it showcases the developers skill in javascript, the main focus for the website’s owner is to present his app for other people to help them write down tasks and manifest their ideas digitally.
+ This website is desigened to be responsive on a range of devices which is smooth to navigate for potential users seeking a to-do app or fun way for spacing out and it showcases the developers skill in javascript, the main focus for the website’s owner is to present his app for other people to help them write down tasks and manifest their ideas digitally.
  Potential website visitors can simply add their tasks or space-out a little bit in a fun GUI.

 - ### User stories